The credit spread curve. I: Fundamental concepts, fitting, par-adjusted spread, and expected return: Methods

 From (\ref{eq:bp}) we have, using the par CDS spread $s(T) = (1-\recov) \Xi(T)/\Pi(T)$:

 The LHS is the deviation from par of the (model) bond price.
 On the RHS the term in square brackets is understood as follows: the coupon minus a sort of riskfree rate, to be explained presently, minus the par CDS spread.
 This is intuitively reasonable because if the bond is trading at par then its asset-swap spread (coupon minus swap rate) should equal the par CDS spread, to avoid arbitrage.
-We now explain the second term, which we will write as $\rhat(T)$, in more detail: its numerator is, using integration by parts,
+We now explain the second term, which we will write as $\rhat(T)$, in more detail.
+For a start we can neatly recast it as the \emph{parity equation}